saipan17/Java-Programss/README.md

 3.Write a program to find the element from an array using binary search ?

 4.Write a program for reverse a number in java.

-5. Write a program to arrange a list in ascending order according to the salaries.
+5.Write a program to arrange a list in ascending order according to the salaries.

+6.write a program to print prime numbers between 1 to 100 ?